Forest Management

 TAXONOMY AND ECOLOGY OF WOODY PLANTS IN NORTH AMERICAN FORESTS (Excluding Mexico and Subtropical Florida)

 James Hardin, Donald Leopold, Fred White.
-After nearly 60 years and with descriptions of 270+ species, this text remains a top resource for taxonomic and silvicultural information on North American trees.
-Updated and expanded to provide current information on tree sizes, damaging diseases and insect pests, economic uses, and silvics.
+After nearly sixty (60) years and with descriptions of more than 270 species, this text remains a top resource for taxonomic and silvicultural information on North American trees.
+This latest edition was updated and expanded to provide current information on tree sizes, damaging diseases and insect pests, economic uses, and silvics.
 New features include: added emphasis on environmental issues and conservation; a chapter on Dendrochronology; a section on “old-growth forests;” and; more emphasis on urban trees.
+A long-standing, valuable reference on the subject.
 7 x 9-1/8, 534p, 200 b&w illustrations, 2000.

 THE FORESTS HANDBOOK (2 Volume set)

 Karl F. Wenger, ed..
 A revised, practical reference for the working forester.
 A wealth of data and information on all phases of forestry and allied fields.
 Provides working methods and techniques, formulae, tables, converting factors, and related data in use in Canada and the United States.
-Covers methods of measurement, inventory, manipulation, harvesting, U.S. forest law and policy, forest taxation, cost accounting & accomplishment reporting, pesticide & environment aspects, safety, public involvement procedures, and more.
+Includes thorough coverage of the methods of measurement, inventory, manipulation, harvesting, United States forest law and policy, forest taxation, cost accounting and accomplishment reporting, pesticide and environment aspects, safety, public involvement procedures, and more.
 6-1/2 x 9-1/2, 1335p, 1984.
 OVERSIZE.

 NATURAL RESOURCES MANAGEMENT PRACTICES: A Primer